RafaBjj/training/front-end-begining/Unit1/lesson-6.md

 Go deeper on percentages / rems / ems / vw and vh.

+Give the student some break points where to work with responsive design, and also show chrome dev tools for devices.

+## Goal

 The goal is student to work on About Me to make it responsive.

-Give the student some break points where to work with responsive design, and also show chrome dev tools for devices.